sakshirathoree/TerraWeek/day01/submission.md

-# 7 Days Terraweek Challenge: Getting Started with Terraform
+# 7 Days Terraweek Challenge: Day 1 - Getting Started with Terraform

 Hello connections, It’s my day 1 of the 7 days Terraweek challenge, where we will dive into the basic concepts of Terraform.